OpenStarscape/starscape-server/hacking.md

 ## Structure
 The project contains the following modules:
-- `game`: components (like ships), systems (like physics) and logix to support actual gameplay
+- `game`: components (like ships), systems (like physics) and logic to support actual game-play
 - `engine`: the core engine, which is basically an ECS fused with a reactive property system (see the next section for details)
-- `connection`: the high level logic for talking to clients, such as encoding, decoding and dispatching messages
+- `connection`: the high level logic for talking to clients.
+Includes encoding, decoding and dispatching messages
-- `server`: lower level network code including the session implementation for WebRTC and other network protocols
+- `server`: lower level network code including the Warp-based HTTP server and the session implementations
 - `helpers`: general helpers that may be useful anywhere

 ## Enhanced ECS